zhehaoli1999/Qtaichi/README.md

 ![](./images/qtaichi-all.png)

-Qtaichi is a **real-time** simulator turning user drawing inputs to physics-based animations with Moving Least Squares Material Point Method based on ``taichi.h`` developed by [Yuanming Hu](https://github.com/yuanming-hu).
+Qtaichi is a real-time simulator turning user drawing inputs to physics-based animations with Moving Least Squares Material Point Method based on ``taichi.h`` developed by [Yuanming Hu](https://github.com/yuanming-hu).

 > "Qtaichi" is the combination of "Qt & taichi".

-Written in C++ by Zhehao Li as a homework on computer graphics course taught by Prof. Ligang Liu at USTC.
+Written in C++ by Zhehao Li as a homework on the computer graphics course taught by Prof. Ligang Liu at USTC.

 ### Introduction Article (In Chinese) 中文介绍